 According to data from the National Transgender Discrimination Survey and compiled by researchers at the Williams Institute, an LGBTQ think tank at the University of California-Los Angeles School of Law, there are an estimated 134,000 veterans who identify as transgender, and an estimated 15,500 active-duty military members currently serving.

 Another study by the RAND Corporation in 2016 estimates the number of active-duty service members, including members of the reserves, is closer to 11,000.

 “Day after day, our transgender service members prove just how capable they are,” said Bryan Bree Fram, the communication director for SPARTA, an advocacy group for transgender service members.
 “Visible to their commanders, they are regularly recognized by the military for their accomplishments.
 Now, thanks to these legislators, their visibility is magnified, and the American people can get a glimpse of everything they do to support and defend the constitution and this nation.”

 Currently, there are four lawsuits challenging the Trump administration’s ban on transgender service members.
 In all four cases, lower court judges issued injunctions to stop the Pentagon from moving to discharge transgender service members who have been diagnosed with gender dysphoria or transitioned to a gender that is different from their assigned sex at birth.

-Three of those injunctions have since been lifted, particularly after a Supreme Court decision allowing the ban to be implemented while the its constitutionality is challenged in the courts.
+Two of those injunctions have since been lifted after a Supreme Court decision allowing the Pentagon to move forward with implementing the ban (once any remaining injunctions in cases not considered by the Supreme Court are lifted) all while the its constitutionality is challenged in the courts.